-Second, lawyers favor complexity consciously and unconsciously, and self-interested judges will always work in accord with the desires of lawyers, the repeat players in the system, and the judiciary's main customers and patrons.
-The lawyers that eventually become judges have good reason to favor their former profession.
-Most judges remain members of bar associations and remain close professionally and personally with their former colleagues after joining the judiciary.
-(Barton 2003).
+Second, lawyers favor complexity consciously and unconsciously, and selfinterested judges will always work in accord with the desires of lawyers, because they are the repeat players in the system, and the judiciary's main customers and patrons.
+One of the critical lessons of game theory is that players in iterated games have a strong incentive to cooperate,43 while players in one time games like the classic prisoner's dilemma discourage cooperation.44 Consequently, lawyers and judges will naturally want to work together, judges and most litigants, not so much.

+Moreover, the lawyers that eventually become judges have good reason to favor their former profession.
+Most judges remain members of bar associations and remain close professionally and personally with their former colleagues after joining the judiciary.45

 Moreover, between the ABA, State Bar Associations, and donations to the campaigns of elected judges, lawyers are easily the most influential group in the selection and retention of judges.
-Lawyers give the bulk of the campaign donations to elected judges.
-In elective states - including merit selection states with retention elections - bar associations frequently endorse judicial candidates, and conduct and publish "bar polls" on the judges.
-Many justices were selected for their positions through "merit plans" that place substantial selection authority in state and local bar associations.
-Lastly, the ABA has always played a critical role in the selection of federal judges.
-(Barton 2003).
-With lawyers involved at every level of the process the likelihood that a judge will owe her position to lawyers is extraordinarily high.
+Lawyers give the bulk of the campaign donations to elected judges.46 In elective states - including merit selection states with retention elections - bar associations frequently endorse judicial candidates, and conduct and publish "bar polls" on the judges.
+Many justices were selected for their positions through "merit